 Participation in the Debutante Program does not require a huge time commitment.
 Since the Debutante Year generally extends from January through December, a full calendar year, the few mandatory aspects of the program are spread out so that involvement requires no more than a couple hours per month … and not even every month.
 We understand that Debutantes are very busy young women, which is why they have been chosen!
 All past participants have found that participation fits easily into their already busy schedules.

 What are the costs associated with participation in the Debutante Program?

 The financial commitment for participation is far less than most expect for a program of this caliber with the exceptional experience and advantages it provides to all participants.
 Modifications to a family's financial commitment can change from one year to the next.

-1. Pledge of Commitment: Each Debutante family makes an initial contribution (also known as a ‘Pledge of Commitment’) of $2,000 upon accepting the invitation to participate.
+1. Pledge of Commitment: Each Debutante family makes an initial contribution (also known as a ‘Pledge of Commitment’) of $2,700 (Including Tuxedo's) upon accepting the invitation to participate.
 This contribution, payable by check or charge card, covers basic program expenses such as waltz lessons, program materials and printing, flowers, etc.

 3. The remaining costs associated with the Program are listed below, and are totally at each family’s discretion.

 a.
 Debutante's Attire for The Debutante Ball: For The Ball, each Debutante must wear a white ball gown and requisite pearls, gloves, shoes, crinoline and earrings.
 We have many Post-Debutante families willing to loan their gowns, or sell them at a reduced cost.
 Some Debutantes have chosen to wear "legacy" gowns - those borrowed from Post-Debutantes.
-If the family chooses to purchase a gown, gloves, shoes and crinoline, all can be found at local consignment shops, bridal salons, online, or at formal-wear stores from $99 up.
+If the family chooses to purchase a gown, gloves, shoes and crinoline, all can be found at local consignment shops, bridal salons, online, or at formal-wear stores.
 Pearls and earrings do not have to be cultured, and can be purchased very reasonably.